anandhuRaveendran/Spotify-Dapp/README.md

 - Upload songs to the decentralized network.
 - Stream songs directly from IPFS via Pinata.
 - Explore various songs stored on the blockchain.
+-  As a song creator, upload your songs to IPFS and mint ERC721 tokens for ownership.
+-  Track your songs' play counts and receive rewards automatically through the smart contract.
 You can customize the app by editing the smart contracts in the `contracts` directory or modifying the React components in the `src` folder.

 ## Smart Contracts